-Asthma is a common inflammatory airway disease with an estimated prevalence of 8-10% among adults in Denmark [1, 2].
-Most patients with asthma are managed in primary care, with the option of referral for asthma specialist assessment, e.g. in case of uncertain diagnosis or severe or uncontrolled disease.
-Despite the advances in asthma understanding and management in recent decades, poor asthma control is prevalent in more than one in three patients with severe asthma and one in four with mild-moderate asthma in Scandinavia [3-5], with major consequences for patients' quality of life, as well as societal costs [5-7].
+Asthma is a common inflammatory airway disease with an estimated prevalence of 8-10% among adults in Denmark^{1,2}.
+Most patients with asthma are managed in primary care, though with the option of referral for asthma specialist assessment, e.g., in case of uncertain diagnosis, severe or uncontrolled disease.
+Despite recent decades' advances in asthma understanding and management, poor asthma control is prevalent in more than one in three with severe asthma and one in four with mild-moderate asthma in Scandinavia3-5 with major consequences for the patients' quality of life as well as societal costs5-7.

-Oral corticosteroids (OCS) are used for treating uncontrolled asthma, either as short-term courses for severe exacerbations or long-term treatments for severe asthma that remains uncontrolled despite otherwise optimised treatment [8].
-Although new therapies for controlling asthma have emerged over the years, OCS continue to be used frequently in asthma management [9] with no reduction in the prevalence of OCS users among young adults with asthma in Denmark during the past two decades [10].
-Recently, international experts have proposed that a cumulative OCS exposure of 0.5-1 g per year (equivalent to two to four OCS exacerbation courses) is indicative of poor asthma control [11] and that patients receiving two or more courses within a year should be considered referred for specialist assessment [12].
-Similarly, since 2014, the Global Initiative for Asthma (GINA) has recommended referral for expert advice in case of long-term or frequent OCS use, e.q. two or more courses a year [13].
-Recent studies have mainly focused on the referral pathways among severe asthma populations [3, 4, 14, 15], but if the overall OCS use in asthma management is to be minimised, a focus on general asthma populations is called for.
-A great deal of inappropriate OCS use occurs in mild-moderate asthma which may be poorly controlled due to underuse of ICS and/or poor adherence [9, 16].
-The most important problem in suboptimally treated asthma is recurrent exacerbations, decline of pulmonary function and OCS-associated side-effects [5, 7, 16].
-Growing evidence suggests that receiving even a few OCS courses is associated with long-term side-effects in general asthma populations [9, 17-19], emphasising a need for easy-to-recall red flags for the identification of at-risk patients in broader asthma populations who would benefit from a second opinion from a specialist.
+Oral corticosteroids (OCS) are used for treating uncontrolled asthma, either as short-term courses for severe exacerbations or long-term treatments for severe asthma that remains uncontrolled despite otherwise optimised treatment8.
+Though new therapies for controlling asthma have emerged over the years, OCS continues to be frequently used in asthma management9 with no reduction in the prevalence of OCS users among young adults with asthma in Denmark during the last two decades 10.
+Recently, international experts have proposed that a cumulative OCS exposure of 0.5-1 g/year (equivalent to 2-4 OCS exacerbation courses) is indicative of poor asthma control11 and that patients receiving ≥2 courses within a year should be considered referred for specialist assessment12.
+Similarly, the Global Initiative for Asthma (GINA) has since 2014 recommended referral for expert advice in case of long term or frequent OCS use, e.g. two or more courses a year13.
+Recent studies have mainly focused on the referral pathways among severe asthma populations^{3,4,14,15}, but if the overall OCS use in asthma management is to be minimised, a focus on general asthma populations is called for.
+A great deal of inappropriate OCS use occurs in mild-moderate asthma which may be poorly controlled due to underuse of ICS and/or poor adherence^{9,16}.
+The most important problem in suboptimal treated asthma is recurrent exacerbations, decline of pulmonary function, and OCS associated side effects^{5,7,16}.
+A growing amount of evidence suggest that receiving even a few OCS courses is associated with long-term side effects in general asthma populations^{9,17-19}, emphasising a need of easy-to-recall red flags for the identification of at-risk patients in broader asthma populations who would benefit from a second opinion from a specialist.

-Therefore, we aimed to describe trends and factors associated with specialist assessment in a nationwide cohort of young adults with asthma and repeated oral corticosteroid use over a 20-year period using population-based healthcare registers.
+We therefore aimed to describe trends and factors associated with specialist assessment in a nationwide cohort of young adults with asthma and repeated oral corticosteroid use over a 20-year period using population-based healthcare registers.